 |Distance||222 mi (357 km)|

 |Fastest train||3h 57m|

 What is the price of a train ticket from London to Amsterdam?

-In the last month, £165.29 was the average price of a train ticket from London to Amsterdam.
-Given how far apart London and Amsterdam are from each other, there's no getting around the fact that most train tickets are on the pricier side.
-You can expect to find tickets at that price or lower if you book your trip at least 1 days in advance.
-Otherwise, expect to pay around £46.71 more than that for a same-day booking.
+In the last month, £96.86 was the average price of a train ticket from London to Amsterdam.
+Tickets are generally somewhat expensive for this particular train route, which is to be expected given the long distance.
+You can expect to find tickets at that price or lower if you book your trip at least 28 days in advance.
+Otherwise, expect to pay around £159.23 more than that for a same-day booking.

 Monthly average prices